 The Esplanade above the Scarborough Spa, South Bay, St Nicholas Cliff, North Bay and the Scarborough Castle area are great walking trails to find some of these panoramas.
-You just have to hike up to them first which can be challenging.
+You just have to hike up to the hill first which can be challenging.

-9. Go on a Grand Hotel Scarborough Hotel Tour
+9. Go on the Grand Hotel Scarborough Hotel Tour

 The Grand Hotel Scarborough used to be the classiest establishment on the strip.
 When I was talking to some locals in the area, it was only for the wealthy and taking tea here would cost a small fortune to the working classes.